roy-ganz/toql/guide/src/3-api/2-load.md

  - The first two rows (id 1, id 2).
  - The filtered page count of 3, because 3 rows match the filter criteria.
    The pager can now calculate the number of pages: ceil(3 / 2) = 2
- - The unfiltered page count of 4.
+ - The total page count of 4.
 The author knows now that with a different filter query, he could get at most 4 rows back.

- In practice the unfiltered page count is not so straight forward to select:
+ In practice the total page count is not so straight forward to select:
  Toql needs to decide, which filters to ignore and which to consider, when building the count sql statement.
- Toql considers only filters on fields tht are listed in the special count selection.
+ Toql considers only filters on fields tht are listed in the special count selection and predicates that are turned on.
 See XXX.